MicrosoftDocs/partner-center-pr.pt-br/partner-center/sell-marketplace-products.md

 ## <a name="access-billing-info-for-commercial-marketplace-products"></a>Acessar informações de cobrança para produtos do Marketplace comercial

 Para produtos do Marketplace comercial, o período de cobrança começa no primeiro dia do mês e termina no último dia do mês do calendário.
 Disponibilizaremos sua fatura no oitavo dia do mês seguinte.
-Você pode acessar essas notas fiscais no Partner Center ou usando as APIs do Partner Center.
+Você pode acessar essas faturas no Partner Center ou usando as APIs do Partner Center.

 Para obter mais informações, consulte [Entendendo os tipos de cobrança no Partner Center](https://docs.microsoft.com/partner-center/billing-different-types#billing-for-one-time-and-select-recurring-charges).